ti/mdb/README.md

 	fmt.Println("Phone:", result.Phone)
 }
 ```
-# mongo connection string and database name is different?
+# when mongo connection string and database name is different?

 use [mongo-connection-string](https://docs.mongodb.com/manual/reference/connection-string/) + `&db={db_name}` use  to config your db name